How to Design REST API? The Twitter Example

 Example Values: true

 lat : float The latitude of the location this tweet refers to.
-This parameter will be ignored unless it is inside the range -90.0 to +90.0 (North is positive) inclusive.
-It will also be ignored if there isn't a corresponding long parameter.
+This parameter will be ignored unless it is within the range -90.0 to +90.0 (North is positive) inclusive.
+It will also be ignored if there isn't a corresponding longitude parameter.

 Example Values: 37.7821120598956

 longitude : float The longitude of the location this tweet refers to.
-The valid ranges for longitude is -180.0 to +180.0 (East is positive) inclusive.
-This parameter will be ignored if outside that range, if it is not a number, if geo_enabled is disabled, or if there not a corresponding lat parameter.
+The valid ranges for longitude are -180.0 to +180.0 (East is positive) inclusive.
+This parameter will be ignored if it is outside that range, if it is not a number, if geo_enabled is disabled, or if there is not a corresponding lat parameter.

 Example Values: -122.400612831116

-placeId : String A place in the world.
+placeId : String A place in the world, represented by a place ID.

 Example Values: df51dec6f4ee2b2c